eing/eing.github.io/_posts/2015-10-05-STARWest-Highlights.markdown

 Co-incidentally, two of my co-workers are presenting at <a href="https://www.portal.reinvent.awsevents.com/connect/sessionDetail.ww?SESSION_ID=1727">AWS re:Invent</a> on this using an open source tool, <a href="http://wiremock.org">WireMock</a>.

 <h2>Automation</h2>
-Noticed that I left out the word "Test" in front of Automation and that I prepared you in the previous heading.
-Here are some notable quotes from both sessions above and the keynotes.
+Noticed that I left out the word "Test" in front of Automation and that I prepared you in the first heading.
+Here are some notable quotes from sessions listed above as well as the keynotes.

 From Bj Rollison's keynote,
 `Automation is valuable when you have large amounts of data and data variability, stress, performance, concurrency.`